itsjavierdev/bakery-web-app/README.md

   │  ├─ confirmation-modal.blade.php  //modal for confirmations like delete something, with a title, content and footer for the buttons
-  │  ├─ dialog-modal.blade.php  //dialog-modal, for forms in a modal, with title, a content and footer for the buttons │  ├─ form-section.blade.php  //form with a title description and actions for button │  └─ section-title.blade.php  //for a section, set the title and description appart of the content (like profile sections)
+  │  ├─ dialog-modal.blade.php  //dialog-modal, for forms in a modal, with title, a content and footer for the buttons │  ├─ form-section.blade.php  //form with a title description and actions for button │  ├─ form-template.blade.php  //layout to create / update form, with content and footer actions │  ├─ permissions-card.blade.php  //layout to show the roles by group │  └─ section-title.blade.php  //for a section, set the title and description appart of the content (like profile sections)
 ```